 - build self-confidence and self-esteem

 - gain the experience profile needed for admission to future programs.
-Shows commitment to the field of interest and some understanding of the work within it.
+Volunteering shows commitment to the field of interest and some understanding of the work within it.
 See further studies.

 - Frontier College (formerly UWaterloo Tutors) - UWaterloo Chapter for Frontier College which is a national non-profit literacy organization (note: if the group is not active in a given term the listing will not appear on that website)

 MATES (Moods Assistance Through Education and Support) provides one to one peer support appointments including drop-in appointments for UWaterloo students.
 Student peer mentors are third and fourth year students who go through intensive training to assist distressed students regarding academic, social, or physical difficulties.
 Students can make their own appointments or be referred by a counsellor, psychologist, or nurse.
 Email MATES@uwaterloo.ca

 - Volunteer Fair - speak to agency representatives regarding local opportunities

 - Volunteering - find opportunities locally, in Canada, and abroad